suncoast-devs/handbook/lessons/cs-object-relational-mapping/index.md

       +------------------------+               +-------------------------+
 ```

-and we are eventually going to represent these relationships in our `C#` code.
+We are eventually going to represent these relationships in our `C#` code.

 > If you have not read that lesson, or you have not generated a database from
 > that lesson, and you intend on coding-along, stop now and create that